 Another thing worth noting for this Russian team: the vast majority of their players play in the Russian Super League.
 Whether it’s with or against, this almost certainly helps with understanding the strengths and weaknesses of their own team, an aspect that could help Russia make a run at the Round of 16.

 Egypt: Mo Salah is the Conductor, but There’s More

 Unless you have been living under a rock for the last nine months, you know that Mohamed Salah has taken the footballing world by storm.
 And even that might be an understatement.

-The Egyptian winger scored 43 goals in 46 matches for Liverpool this Premier League season.
+The Egyptian winger scored 43 goals in 46 matches for Liverpool this season across all competitions.
 But Salah first became a national hero for Egypt, playing the role of talisman and helping Egypt clinch its first World Cup berth since 1990.

 Along with the LeBron James of the World Cup, Egypt also poses a considerably stout defense.